Sequential Prophet REV-2 | 175 custom sounds

 REV-2: SECOND APPROACH

 Then, after a couple of days, I started to like the sound, or at least some part of it, and I’m not sure why.
 Was it because I managed to find some sweet spots and the initial timbre changed?
 Or was I just getting accustomed to the unique tonal quality of the newcomer?
 I’m not sure.
 I think I started to look at this synth from different perspectives.

 At first the REV-2 became to me a bit like an acoustic instrument – say, a harpsichord.
 Clunky and coarse, but having its appeal & charm in some scope.
-Very cool in the basic or “unsynthy” areas of sound design: organs, flutes and other basic / classic tones.
-I’m not saying it can do perfect emulations of trumpets or cellos and I’m not saying it’s the best synth for those kind of patches – Korg Prologue seems to be better suited for this purpose.
-I rather mean that the inherent timbre seems “natural” or “fizzy” in a way that is attracive, especially when you use just one oscillator out of the three (2 + sub) available to get a more delicate sound.
+The inherent timbre seemed “natural” or “fizzy” in a way that was attracive, especially when I used just one oscillator out of the three (2 + sub) available to get a more delicate sound.

 Then I continued my explorations and the collection of sounds grew, and at one point I noticed that half of my soundbank turned out to consist of relatively (or “structurally”) simple patches, and I asked myself – hey man, why are you making those unsophisticated sounds?